horse-link/horse.link/docs/sdk.md

 ### liquidity

-A numeric string representing the number of asset tokens underlying shares for the specified vault, using the correct number of decimals for the ERC-20 token used in the specified vault, eg `10099990.123456`
+A numeric string representing the number of asset tokens underlying shares for the specified vault, using the correct number of decimals for the ERC-20 token used in the specified vault, eg `10099990.123456`.

 ### userBalance

-A numeric string representing the number of shares held by the specified investor, using the correct number of decimals for the ERC-20 token used in the specified vault, eg `10099990.123456`
+A numeric string representing the number of shares held by the specified investor, using the correct number of decimals for the ERC-20 token used in the specified vault, eg `10099990.123456`.

 ### userPerformance

-A string representing the performance of the specified vault for the specified investor, expressed as a percentage, eg `120.123456`
+A string representing the performance of the specified vault for the specified investor, expressed as a percentage, eg `120.123456`.

 ### assetTokenAddress

-The address of the ERC-20 token used as an underlying asset in the specified vault
+The address of the ERC-20 token used as an underlying asset in the specified vault.

 #